 Whether you know me at all, you know I love a good underrated destination.
 After a recent trip to Ohio, I was pretty convinced that Columbus was the gem of the trip.
 While Columbus certainly is a gem, it’s the Hocking Hills, just one hour south of the city, that really wowed me on my trip.

 Because of its proximity to Columbus, the Hocking Hills are a great getaway for a day excursion, overnight getaway, or weekend trip.
-I spent just under one day in the Hocking Hills during my trip, and I think this is a great amount of time if you want to plan a trip too.
-Here’s how to make the most of just 1 day in the Hocking Hills.
+I spent an overnight in the Hocking Hills during my trip, and I think this is a great amount of time if you want to plan a trip too.

 Planning Your Visit to the Hocking Hills